 Sunlight typically has a positive effect on mental health and one’s overall well-being.
 Those who spend time outside in the sunlight increases serotonin production, mood, memory, and creativity.
 Therefore, research shows that those who spend a lot of time indoors or live in areas that produce little sunlight are more prone to mental illness, addiction, memory loss, and decreased cognitive function.
 Although the weather cannot be controlled, monitoring your symptoms and finding ways to combat depression on cold, cloudy, and rainy days can help you take better steps to improve your mental health.

 Get the Mental Health Support You Need for Seasonal Depression at Harmony Bay Wellness

-If you or a loved one is experiencing mental health concerns, reach out to Harmony Bay Wellness in Laurel Springs, New Jersey.
+If you or a loved one is experiencing mental health concerns, reach out to Harmony Bay Wellness in Clementon, New Jersey.
 Our licensed therapists and psychiatrists work with clients to build an individualized treatment plan to fit their needs.
 Do not let seasonal depression or Seasonal Affective Disorder disrupt your life.
 Call today at 855.765.6399.